Welcome to the third part of your five-part Storm Tracker series.

 Let’s Get Started

-By definition, the yield curve is a curve that plots a variety of yields (interest rates) across various time frames, generally extending from very short-term periods (as in months) to longer periods (as in years).
+By definition, the yield curve is a curve that plots a variety of yields (interest rates) across various time frames, generally extending from short periods (as in months) to longer periods (as in years).
 The curve displays the relationship between interest rates (the cost of borrowing) over an extended arc (or “curve”) of time.

 The shape of the yield curve is what matters when it comes to predicting what’s going on and what may be next.
-Yield curve shape (or slope) can be normal (upward sloping), flat, or inverted (downward sloping) …
+Yield curve shape (or slope) can be normal (upward-sloping), flat, or inverted (downward-sloping)…

-Normal yield curves display rising interest rates over time, providing a rising premium (or return) to investors willing to hold, say, U.S. Treasuries long term.
-Flat yield curves display no premium or incentive to hold Treasuries long term.
-Inverted Yield curves (yield curves that go from normal to flat and subsequently invert) provide a distinct disincentive to hold Treasury instruments long term.
+Normal yield curves display rising interest rates over time, providing a rising premium (or return) to investors willing to hold, say, U.S. Treasuries long-term.
+Flat yield curves display no premium or incentive to hold Treasuries long-term.
+Inverted yield curves (yield curves that go from normal to flat and subsequently invert) provide a distinct disincentive to hold Treasury instruments long-term.

 Yield curves that are normal or upward sloping generally accompany periods of economic expansion.
 Yield curves that flatten or invert are red flags for oncoming recessions.
 The last seven recessions in the U.S. have been preceded by inverted yield curves.
 That’s a pretty darn good scorecard.